richardatval/www.greatproject.org.uk/_posts/2019-01-09-a-successful-completion-of-home-improvement-skills-course.md

 thumbnail-image: /img/bradley.JPG
 layout: default
 published: true
-title: A successful completion of home improvement skills course
+title: Participants complete home improvement skills course
+summary: >-
-summary: GREAT participants complete home improvement skills with Enstruct.
+  More GREAT participants complete the home improvement skills course delivered by Enstruct.
 ---
 ![Participant recieving certificate]({{site.baseurl}}/img/P1160756 (Custom).JPG)

-Enstruct is one of the projects delivery partners and focuses on delivering key construction and home improvement skills to participants.
+Enstruct is one of the GREAT Projects delivery partners and focuses on delivering key construction and home improvement skills to participants.
 Over the course of 10 weeks, participants have the opportunity to learn a variety of skills including tiling, plumbing, bricklaying, electrics and carpentry.
 In some cases, participants can also undergo training to obtain a CSCS qualification.

 Bradley, a participant from The GREAT Project, has recently completed the 10-week course at Enstruct and earned a certificate acknowledging his achievement.
 Bradley is not only taking away an abundance of skills he didn’t have before, but also a comic book themed storage box he built especially for his son.